 How others see us in business, likely determines whether or not we get the job, win the client or make the sale.
 We can’t afford to bumble our chances of success with unattractive, uncertain, body langauge.

-There are a ton of posture confidence tricks (10 of which I cover in The Posture Doctor) that will help you improve your professional image.
+There are a ton of posture confidence tricks – 10 of which I cover in my book, The Posture Doctor – that will help you improve your professional image.
 I thought I’d give you the three biggest things you should quit doing with your body (right now), if you want to be successful:

-STOP FIDGETING – Seriously though, you’re making ME nervous!
+Seriously though, you’re making me nervous!
 Stop the nervous habits.
 Get your hands away from your mouth, your hair, your nails and your lips (that one is mine – I have to really watch I don’t pick at my lips … yes, attractive image isn’t it).
 Stop the feverish texting.
 Just be still.
 Confident people rarely look nervous and fidgety.

 When it comes to successful body language, you’ve only got 7 seconds to make a first impression – Make gentle eye contact, be still with your body and remember to stand tall and you never know, you just might get that promotion!